infracost/infracost-atlantis/README.md

 <img src="examples/combined-infracost-comment/screenshot.png" width=640 alt="Example screenshot" />

+Follow our [migration guide](https://www.infracost.io/docs/guides/atlantis_migration/) if you used our old version of this repo.

 ## Usage methods

 Since Atlantis does not have a plugins concept, you need to make **two** decisions to integrate it with Infracost: